radish-es/casebook-property/content/problems/new-brunswick-at.md

 Area is the foundation upon which the Plaintiffs, and their ancestors, interact and govern their communities, and is an expression of Mi’gmaq law.
 >
-> Prior to and at the assertion of British sovereignty, the Mi’ gmaq exercisedjurisdiction over the Title Area pursuant to Mi’gmaq legal and political regimes governing the use and occupation of land, and continues to do so today.
+> Prior to and at the assertion of British sovereignty, the Mi’gmaq exercised jurisdiction over the Title Area pursuant to Mi’gmaq legal and political regimes governing the use and occupation of land, and continues to do so today.
 >